qmk/qmk_firmware/docs/features/auto_shift.md

 ```

 If `RETRO_SHIFT` is defined to a value, hold times greater than that value will
-not produce a tap on release for Mod Taps, and instead triggers the hold action.
+not produce a tap on release for Mod-Taps, and instead triggers the hold action.
 This enables modifiers to be held for combining with mouse clicks without
 generating taps on release.
 For example: